 All interns are required to register with the foreign office of their country of citizenship before leaving Canada.
 Canadian students can register online here.

 If you are participating in an internship abroad (University-related international activity) you are required to participate in a pre-departure orientation session before you leave.
+Students going home for their international activity are only required to attend the regional session.

 University-wide sessions are hosted every semester by the Office of International Education.
 These sessions provide information about the travel registry, advice from McGill and Canadian government officials about consular services, regional safety, health, and travel tips, and specific information from regional experts on your host country.
 For more information, please click here.